mxcl/PromiseKit/Documentation/ObjectiveC.md

 ---

-Another important distinction is that the `value` property returns even if the promise is rejected, in that case it returns the `NSError` object with which the promise was rejected.
+Another important distinction is that the `value` property returns even if the promise is rejected; in that case, it returns the `NSError` object with which the promise was rejected.

-# Bridging Between Objective-C & Swift
+# Bridging between Objective-C & Swift

 Let’s say you have: